Blender blades dull? This article will show you how to sharpen ninja blender blades so they can serve you well.

 If those wear out too much, replace them with new ones!

-Can You Sharpen Ninja Blender Blades?
+Can You Sharpen Ninja Blender Blade?

 When finishing off a metal edge with a stone, make sure to start at a 90° angle and always stay flat against the stone as you sharpen.
 Additionally, avoid “rocking” back and forth over any uneven spots.

-- Clean your Ninja blender blades and base with soap and water, then dry them before you begin to sharpen.
-It’s also a good idea to lubricate the sharpening surface with cooking oil so the blades don’t stick while you’re sharpening (you can use butter, margarine, or even non-stick cooking spray).
+- Clean your Ninja blades and base with soap and water, then dry them before you begin to sharpen.
+It’s also a good idea to lubricate the surface with cooking oil so the blades don’t stick while you’re sharpening (you can use butter, margarine, or even non-stick cooking spray).

-- Use an extra-sharp kitchen knife or metal file for just a few seconds on each blade at a time in order to sharpen them.
+- Use an extra-sharp kitchen knife or metal file to sharpen for just a few seconds on each blade at a time in order to sharpen them.
 Do not press down too hard because this could chip off pieces of your blade that would only need replacing, which is much more expensive than having it professionally sharpened.

 - Lubricate the blade with cooking oil before using the sharpener again.